What you see here are NOS tubes, that I purchased when I was their main distributer.

 The above process is a very good idea for any NOS tube that has been sleeping very long.
 Then they can be safely stored again for another period.
 In case a tube was stored longer than 10 years, you may find the transconductance is 30% reduced or more.
 So you must verify the original old DC test data, if available.
 If DC test data got lost or never existed, you have to work with transconductance data, but that is not as good as working with DC current data.
 In case you observe lower DC current, you will also have lower transconductance, but how much lower nobody can tell.

 Remember, this is only the case when the tubes were stored from the beginning, and never used ever since.
-This is nothing unuseual, and it is almost normal with NOS tubes, like 6SN7.
+This is nothing unusual, and it is almost normal with NOS tubes, like 6SN7.
 I bought a NOS pair WE-205D, that was only testing "fair".
-After re-activation, it was exactly like on the datasheet again.
-When the tubes are used every now and then, they will just stay in good condition.
-So here comes my old saying again, that good "used" tubes can be better condition than random NOS tubes that were stored ever since.
+After re-burn in, they were exactly like on the datasheet again.
+When the tubes are used every now and then, they will just stay in good condition much longer than NOS tubes.
+It can all be explained, but that is beyond the scope of this page trying to do this.
+So here comes my old saying again, that good "used" tubes can be better condition than random NOS tubes that have been stored for 60 years, and never used ever since.
 I also had NOS 227 tubes from RCA that could not be brought back to above 60%.
 These had been sleeping for 80 years, and they would have been fine of somebody just switched them on three or four times during that 80 years.
 However, it was not done, and they were lost.
+This was such a shame.
 The first time I opened the boxes, the boxes fell apart in small pieces, so the tubes were really never taken out.
-The tubes came out looking nice, but test values were very weak.
+The tubes came out looking so nice, but test values were very weak, and I could not repair them.

 IF THE PROCEDURE WILL NOT WORK.
 There are no general rules what to do now.
 It requires experience with the particular tube type, and understanding of the processes inside the tube, and these are many, and not the easiest to understand.
-If you have a "transconductance only" type of tester, you can not say very much about the tube condition, unless transconductance is very strong.
-When this has happenes, do not use the tube, or your attemps may make things worce, or damage the tube permanently.
+If you have a 'transconductance only' type of tester, you cannot say very much about the tube condition, unless transconductance is very strong.
+When this has happens, do not use the tube, or your attempts may make things worse, or damage the tube permanently.
 Such a tube can be brought back into good condition, when you have the equipment for it.
 You can send it, and we can do that for you.
-So far, this seemed only necesairy with the Vaic-Valve 52B's from around 1996, but it will probably also be necesairy with other tubes when the years pass by, and older NOS tubes are found.
+So far, this seemed only necessary with the Vaic-Valve 52B's from around 1996, but it will probably also be necessary with other tubes when the years pass by, and older NOS tubes are found.